Frequently Asked Questions

 POLLS OPEN AT 6 AM - CLOSE AT 9 PM

 - When are Campaign Finance filings due?

-- For Campaign Finance filing deadlines, consult the Campaign Finance Filing Calendar ( 115KB), or visit the Filing Calendars page.
+- For Campaign Finance filing deadlines, consult the Campaign Finance Filing Calendar ( pdf 216KB), or visit the Filing Calendars page.